How To Troubleshoot Garage Door Openers

 * Garage door doesn’t open or close.
 Does not work with remote or wall switch

-o Manually open door to determine if the door is physically jammed; if that is the case you will need to check rollers, tracks, cables and torsion springs to isolate the cause of jamming.
+- Manually open door to determine if the door is physically jammed or if the garage door spring is broken; if that is the case you will need to check rollers, tracks, cables and torsion springs to isolate the cause of jamming.
 If the problem is in the torsion spring or the cables, contact a qualified garage door repair company.
 Those parts present extreme danger to inexperienced DIYers.

 * Door does not fully open or close